nowarp/nowarp.github.io/docs/hacking/custom-detector.md

 ### Example implementation

-You can create a new custom detector by executing Misti with the `--new-detector` option: `misti --new-detector implicitInit`.

-This will create the `implicitInit.ts` file, which contains the template code for writing your own custom detector logic leveraging the Misti API.
+You can find example of custom detectors in [the `examples` directory](https://github.com/nowarp/misti/tree/master/examples), which contains the template code for writing your own custom detector logic leveraging the Misti API.

 Here's an example of how to implement a custom detector using Misti API ([source code](https://github.com/nowarp/misti/tree/master/examples/implicit-init)):